 Areas of Expertise: Special Education; Literacy Instruction and Intervention; Dyslexia; MTSS

-Melissa Tovaas is the Director of Education Services for School Services of Montana (SSoM).
+Melissa Tovaas is the Executive Director AND Director of Education Services for School Services of Montana (SSoM).
 Melissa began her 20+ years in education as an elementary/special education teacher and has worked nationally as an education consultant.
 She works with schools across Montana, providing professional learning and curriculum support through SSoM, and she supports implementation of best practices in curriculum design, literacy, social emotional learning (SEL), STEM, and more.
 Melissa manages the Montana Education Curriculum Consortium (MECC) and enjoys collaborating with schools and regional organizations, planning a wide variety of professional learning support.
 She also serves on the Board for the Montana ASCD and supports the SEL and literacy programs of the Center for the Collaborative Classroom, a non-profit organization dedicated to educating hearts and minds.

 Areas of Expertise: Social Emotional Learning (SEL); Literacy; Curriculum Alignment and Design; Standards-Based Grading; STEM; Professional Learning Communities (PLCs) and Collaboration; Culturally Responsive Practices